×

 If you are thinking about moving to Cedar Grove, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cedar Grove can vary greatly depending on the size and location of the property.
 However, generally, the cost of a standard three-bedroom house in this area can range from moderately priced to quite expensive.
 Luxury villas and beachfront properties can cost significantly more.
-It's recommended to contact a local real estate agent for the most accurate and current pricing information," said one expat in Cedar Grove.
+It's recommended to contact a local real estate agent for the most accurate and current pricing information," remarked one expat living in Cedar Grove, Antigua & Barbuda.

 Where should I setup a bank account in Cedar Grove?